seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 A ghostly father, belike.
 Who knows that Lodowick?

 **LUCIO**
-My lord, I know him; ’tis a meddling friar;
+My lord, I know him; 'tis a meddling friar;
 I do not like the man: had he been lay, my lord
 For certain words he spake against your grace
 In your retirement, I had swinged him soundly.